 Syntax Description level-1 (Optional) Router performs only Level 1 (intra-area) routing.
 This router learns only about destinations inside its area.
 Level 2 (inter-area) routing is performed by the closest Level 1-2 router. level-1-2 (Optional) Router performs both Level 1 and Level 2 routing.
 This router runs two instances of the routing process.
 It has one link-state packet database (LSDB) for destinations inside the area (Level 1 routing) and runs a shortest path first (SPF) calculation to discover the area topology.
 It also has another LSDB with link state packets (LSPs) of all other backbone (Level 2) routers, and runs another SPF calculation to discover the topology of the backbone, and the existence of all other areas. level-2 (Optional) Routing process acts as a Level 2 (inter-area) router only.
 This router is part of the backbone, and does not communicate with Level 1-only routers in its own area.
-Command Defaults The IS-IS routing p process configured is a Level 1-2 (intra-area and inter-area) router.
-Command Modes IS-IS configuration (config-isis) mode.
-Usage Guidelines GuidelinesBy default, the first instance of the IS-IS routing process that you configure using the route command is a Level 1-2 router.If the network has only one area, there is no need to run both Level 1 and Level 2 routing alg IS-IS is used for Connectionless Network Service (CLNS) routing (and there is only one are only must be used everywhere.
-If IS-IS is used for IP routing only (and there is only one are run Level 2 only everywhere.
-Areas you add after the Level 1-2 area exists are, by default, Le routing process in a is-type command. ce has been configured for Level 1-2 (the default for the first instance of the IS-IS a Cisco device), you can remove Level 2 (inter-area) routing for the area by using the You can also use the is-type command to configure Level 2 routing for an area, but it istance of the IS-IS routing process configured for Level 2 on the Cisco device.
-Examples The following exar nple shows how to specify an area router: • ServiceRouter(cor nfig)# router isis nfig-isis)# is-type level-2 kernel kernel {kdb | optimization network} no kernel {kdb | optimization network}
+Command Defaults The IS-IS routing process configured is a Level 1-2 (intra-area and inter-area) router.
+Command Modes IS-IS configuration on (config-isis) mode.
+Usage Guidelines By default, the fin command is a Le rst instance of the IS-IS routing process that you configure using the router isis vel 1-2 router.
+IS-IS is used for Connectionles only must be used everywhere. s only one area, there is no need to run both Level 1 and Level 2 routing algorithms.
+If Connectionless Network Service (CLNS) routing (and there is only one area), Level 1 d everywhere.
+If IS-IS is used for IP routing only (and there is only one area), you can everywhere.
+Areas you add after the Level 1-2 area exists are, by default, Level 1 areas.
+If the router instance has been configured for Level 1-2 (the default for the first instance of the IS-IS routing process in a Cisco device), you can remove Level 2 (inter-area) routing for the area by using the is-type command.
+You can also use the is-type command to configure Level 2 routing for an area, but it must be the only instance of the IS-IS routing process configured for Level 2 on the Cisco device.
+Examples The following example. ample shows how to specify an area router: · ServiceRouter(c onfig)# router isis onfig-isis)# is-type level-2 kernel kernel {kdb | optimization network} no kernel {kdb | optimization network}